codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 By default, *any* failed step in a pipeline will abort the whole pipeline and mark it as failure.

 You can use the directive `fail_fast: false`
-* in a specific step to mark it as ignored if it fails
+* in a specific step to mark it as ignored if it fails and
-* at the root level of the pipeline if you want to apply it to all steps
+* at the root level of the pipeline if you want to apply it to all steps.

 Therefore, if you want your pipeline to keep running to completion regardless of errors the following syntax is possible: